-An inferno is raging across some 5,000 kms (3,100 mi.) in Indonesia, resulting in a human-caused ecological catastrophe that may well be of unprecedented scope and scale.
-The blaze is releasing more carbon dioxide into the atmosphere than that from the entire U.S. economy.
-In just three weeks, the inferno has produced more CO2 emissions than Germany produces in an entire year, Charles P. Pierce reports for Esquire.
+An inferno rages across some 5,000 km (3,100 mi.) in Indonesia, resulting in a human-caused ecological catastrophe that may well be of unprecedented scope and scale.
+The blaze releases more carbon dioxide into the atmosphere than the entire U.S. economy.
+In just three weeks, the Indonesian inferno has produced more CO2 emissions than Germany in a year, Charles P. Pierce reports for Esquire.

-Massive, long-lasting tropical forest fires on peatland palm oil plantations in Malaysia and Indonesia have become a regular occurrence in recent decades as more and more natural forest cover has been slashed, burned and converted for palm oil agriculture.
-While selling this palm oil on the global marketplace boosts GDP, creates jobs and generates profits for the corporations and global investment groups that own them, it has disastrous effects from much broader and long-terms perspectives.
+Massive, long-lasting tropical forest fires on peatland palm oil plantations in Malaysia and Indonesia have become a regular occurrence in recent decades as more and more natural forest cover has been slashed, burned, and converted for palm oil agriculture.
+While selling this palm oil on the global marketplace boosts GDP, creates jobs, and generates profits for the corporations and global investment groups that own them, it has disastrous effects from much broader and long-term perspectives.

-Besides sending air pollution indexes off the charts and threatening human health, peatland palm oil fires are destroying forest and other critically needed natural and rural landscapes, waterways and entire ecosystems that are home to many threatened and endangered wild species of flora and fauna, including the orangutan, gibbons, clouded leopards, Sumatran tigers and sun bears.
-That’s not to mention uprooting many thousands of people and ruining lives and livelihoods.
+Besides sending air pollution indexes off the charts and threatening human health, peatland palm oil fires are destroying forests and other critically needed natural and rural landscapes, waterways, and entire ecosystems that are home to many threatened and endangered wild species of flora and fauna, including the orangutan, gibbons, clouded leopards, Sumatran tigers, and sun bears.
+That’s not to mention uprooting thousands of people and ruining lives and livelihoods.

-Changes associated with a warming climate – in levels and patterns of precipitation as well as more days of extreme heat and rising mean temperatures – are adding to the likelihood of forest fires occurring.
+Changes associated with a warming climate – in levels and patterns of precipitation, as well as more days of extreme heat and rising mean temperatures – are increasing the likelihood of forest fires.

-The carbon emissions from peatland palm oil plantation fires adds to atmospheric carbon, which intensifies the greenhouse effect and climate warming, fueling a negative feedback loop that is imposing heavy economic costs, as well as degrading human and ecological health and quality.
+The carbon emissions from peatland palm oil plantation fires add to atmospheric carbon, intensifying the greenhouse effect and climate warming, fueling a negative feedback loop that imposes high economic costs, and degrading human and ecological health and quality.

 ¨Why is this happening?¨ Pierce rhetorically asks.
-He goes on to explain that, ¨Indonesia’s forests have been fragmented for decades by timber and farming companies.
+He explains that ¨Indonesia’s forests have been fragmented for decades by timber and farming companies.
 Canals have been cut through the peat to drain and dry it.

 ¨Plantation companies move in to destroy what remains of the forest to plant monocultures of pulpwood, timber and palm oil.
 The easiest way to clear the land is to torch it.
 Every year, this causes disasters.¨

 The actions of these corporate palm oil agriculture companies and their investors have been direct causal agents.
-Their ongoing activities raise the probability that these massive blazes will continue to occur, Pierce points out. ¨Many of these fires are a direct result of the industrial manipulation of the landscape for plantation development.
+Pierce points out that their ongoing activities increase the probability that these massive blazes will continue to occur. ¨Many of these fires directly result from the industrial manipulation of the landscape for plantation development.

 ¨Palm oil giants are accused of displacing local communities from their land and livelihood, opening up massive peat swamps with road building and forest clearance and installing extensive networks of canals.
 The lowering of the water table by peat canals dries out the land and allows fires to burn in areas where they would never naturally occur.¨